Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### The golden kilobyte

 Assume that your first impression must fit in the first kilobyte.
 Make good use of this golden kilobyte; most or all of it will likely be taken up by HTTP headers.[^5] Ideally, the first kilobyte transferred should inform the client of all blocking resources required, possibly using preload directives; all of these resources can then begin downloading over the same multiplexed HTTP/2 connection before the current round-trip finishes!
-Note that this only works if you took my earlier advice to [avoid third-party content](#third-party-content).
+Note that this works best if you took my earlier advice to [avoid third-party content](#third-party-content).

 Apply these strategies in moderation.
 Including extra preload directives in your document markup might not help as much as you think, since their impact on page size could negate minor improvements.
 Micro-optimizations have diminishing returns; past a certain point, your effort is better spent elsewhere.